huggingface/blog/better-transformer.md

 ## How to contribute and add more models

-The integration of BetterTransformer currently supports some of the most used transformers models, but the support of all compatible transformer models is in progress.
+The integration of BetterTransformer currently supports some of the most used transformers models, but the support of all compatible models is in progress.
 You can find a table of supported models, and models that can potentially be supported in the Optimum documentation for BetterTransformer.

 To extend the support to a wider range of models, we welcome your contributions!
 We put up a tutorial to guide you through the steps to add supported models, make sure to check it out!